 Plus, when the time comes to pay for that vacation it’s not as painful as it would be if you just pull that money out of a savings account that you use for all purposes.
 Pulling money out of savings can feel depressing, but if you’re only touching money that has been specifically set aside for travel there is something much less painful about it, at least for me.

 We used to keep all of our savings in a Capital One 360 savings account.
-Recently we moved the majority of it to a money market account at CIT because the interest rate is significantly better, but we still do have some in savings at Capital One.
+Recently we moved the majority of it to a savings account at CIT because the interest rate is significantly better, but we still do have some in savings at Capital One.
 So far I’ve been very happy with CIT and if you’re looking for a high yield savings account or money market account I highly recommend them.
 Capital One is also good, but the interest rate is not as high as CIT.
 If you do want to open up a Capital One savings account use this link and you’ll get a $25 bonus.